jeffreykegler/hoonlint/misc/whitespace.md

 `arvo/sys/vane/ford.hoon`.
 The rune line is line 1916, and the rune is
 COLSIG (`:~`).
-The reanchor base is the COLLUS (`:+`).
+The anchor rune-ish is the COLLUS (`:+`).
-COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-brick anchor offset is 0.
+COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-rune-ish offset is 0.
-The anchor column is the anchor brick column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor brick column.
+The anchor column is the anchor rune-ish column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor rune-ish column.

 COLSIG is 0-running, and normal COLSIG indentation indents the runsteps one stop past the anchor column,